28stabwoundz/ci536-group-project/docs/API_CONTRACTS.md

 ## ⚠️ Implementation Notes

 1. All routes are prefixed with `/api` in the actual implementation
-2. CV upload uses Firebase Storage instead of S3
+2. CV files are stored locally in the `/uploads` directory on the server
 3. Frontend must use .jsx extension for components with JSX
 4. Backend runs on port 5001, frontend on port 3001/3002
 5. Many endpoints are currently stubs returning placeholder data